delvtech/agent0/CONTRIBUTING.md

 If two people are working in a branch then you should `git pull --rebase origin feature-branch` _before_ `git push origin feature-branch`.
 We also recommend that you start each working session with a `pull` and end it with a `push`, so that your colleagues can work asynchronously while you are not.

+# Contributing a new bot policy

+We welcome contributions of new bot policies, alongside those in `lib/agent0/agent0/hyperdrive/policies`.

+Submit a pull request that meets the following criteria:

+1. Do something an existing policy doesn't already accomplish
+2. Be well-documented and follow our existing [STYLEGUIDE.md](STYLEGUIDE.md).
+3. Pass all linting checks, including `black` and `pylint`.
+4. Describe the bot's behavior in a `describe` [classmethod](https://docs.python.org/3/library/functions.html#classmethod) similarly to existing bots, ending in a `super().describe()` call.